chadium/kcik/README.md

 ## Installation

-You can download the extension for your browser in the [Chrome Web Store](https://chrome.google.com/webstore/detail/kcik/gjhhdbbkhppoflbcoigffpphhmkffbcf).
+You can download the extension for your Google Chrome compatible browser (Edge, Opera, etc) in the [Chrome Web Store](https://chrome.google.com/webstore/detail/kcik/gjhhdbbkhppoflbcoigffpphhmkffbcf).

+A link for Firefox users will be available soon.

 Or you can build it yourself by following the Build Instructions below.